-We are very excited to be sponsoring the first 'Odiham Raft Race' which will be on the 2nd September 2018 - 2-5pm.
+We sponsored the first 'Odiham Raft Race' which was on the 2nd September 2018 - 2-5pm and it was a roaring success, raising over £500 for the Basingstoke Canal Society.

-The event is to raise funds for the Basingstoke Canal Society who do an enourmous amount of work to help keep our beautiful canal in the best possible condition so that we can enjoy boating, walking, cycling and just looking at the diverse wildlife that it attracts.
+The funds raised will be used by the Basingstoke Canal Society to help keep our beautiful canal in the best possible condition so that we can enjoy boating, walking, cycling and just looking at the diverse wildlife that it attracts.

-The theme of the event is '100 years of the RAF' and there is a fancy dress theme which we would encourage which is 'As you were when the ship went down' Prizes will be awarded for fancy dress!
+The theme of the event was '100 years of the RAF' and there was a fancy dress theme which not many spectators took up so next year we will reduce it to something more achievable like 'wear a nautical hat' Prizes will be awarded next year for the best hat!

-Junior teams will race from Colt Hill Wharf to the Odiham Bypass Bridge and back again.
+Two Junior teams raced from Colt Hill Wharf to the Odiham Bypass Bridge and back again.

 ODIHAM RAFT RACE RULES